On identifiability and consistency of the nugget in Gaussian spatial process models

-We anticipate the current manuscript to generate further research in variants of geostatistical models with the nugget.
-For example, it is conceivable that these results will lead to asymptotic investigations of covariance-tapered models that too have been investigated without the nugget by \cite{wang2011fixed}.
-One can also explore whether some results, such as Theorem~2 in \cite{KS13} where $\phi$ is estimated, will hold for the Mat\'ern model with the nugget.
+We anticipate further research in variants of geostatistical models with the nugget.
+For example, one can explore whether some results, such as Theorem~2 in \cite{KS13} where $\phi$ is estimated, will hold for the Mat\'ern model with the nugget.
 Our simulations also suggest further research in asymptotic efficiency provided in Theorem~3 of \cite{KS13} in the presence of the nugget.
-With recent interest in scaleable Gaussian process models, we can investigate asymptotic properties of approximations indicated on the lines of \cite{ve88} and Section~10.5.3 in \cite{zhang2012asymptotics}.
-Finally, we point out that the conditions in Assumptions~\ref{assump:1}~and~\ref{assump:2} about the eigenvalues estimates are quite expected and their rigorous proofs will constitute future research.
+With recent interest in scalable Gaussian process models, we can investigate asymptotic properties of approximations indicated on the lines of \cite{ve88} and Section~10.5.3 in \cite{zhang2012asymptotics}; \citep[also see][for scalable spatial process models in Bayesian settings]{Banerjee2017}.
+In Bayesian contexts, understanding posterior consistency for the nugget will offer insights into classes of priors.
+Finally, we point out that the conditions in Assumptions~\ref{assump:1}~and~\ref{assump:2} about eigenvalue estimates are expected and their rigorous proofs will constitute future research, {as will further theoretical explorations on Gaussian processes in $\mathbb{R}^d$ for all values of $d$.}.
 In particular, a rigorous proof of Assumption~\ref{assump:2} is challenging and will be of interest in general kernel methods and bandit problems.